Focus Feature

 read more

-In 2012 Geoffrey wrote and published The Etchings of John Clerk of Eldin to mark the 200th anniversary of the artist’s death (see www.clerkofeldin.com), available here at reduced price for Bertram Arts visitors.
-This project has led to his current pursuit of Old Master prints, specialising in landscape etchings (mainly but not exclusively), from 1493 to1820.
+In 2012 I wrote and published The Etchings of John Clerk of Eldin to mark the 200th anniversary of the artist’s death (see www.clerkofeldin.com), available here at reduced price for Bertram Arts visitors.
+This project led to establishing a collection of Old Master prints on the theme of landscape, published between 1500 and 1820.
+Since 2012 the collection has grown to more than 600 etchings and engravings by over 280 artist/engravers.
+In order to return the collection to a manageable size I am releasing a few choice prints which are available to buy from a dedicated section on this web site.

-All items on this website can be purchased.
-Delivery charge is extra and will be the actual/true cost of shipping – contact geoffrey@bertram-arts.com for a quote which will reflect the safest and speediest way of sending the artwork(s).
+PLEASE NOTE – unless stated otherwise, delivery is extra and will be charged at the actual/true cost of shipping – contact geoffrey@bertram-arts.com for a quote which will reflect the safest and speediest way of sending the artwork(s).

-On confirmation of your purchase, you will be sent a PayPal invoice.
-Please note that you do not need to be registered with Paypal to use this payment service.
+On confirmation of your order, I will send you an invoice.
+Payment by bank transfer is preferred but if you wish to pay by credit card I can send you a Paypal invoice instead – please note that you do not need to be registered with Paypal to use this payment service.
 Please note the Terms & Conditions of Sale.

 Pin It on Pinterest